muellerj2/netroles/docs/DESIGN.md

 This package provides algorithms for enumeration of stable role structures and fixed points of monotone functions on other finite lattices.
 * For role operators, use the `StableRolesEnumeration` class to enumerate fixed points.
 To speed up the enumeration, supply a skip predicate (for the argument and all of its descendants) to avoid enumerating uninteresting role structures.
-* For other increasing or decreasing monotone functions, use the `LatticeEnumerator` class to enumerate fixed points.
-You also have to supply appropriate enumerators of lower covers of lower or upper covers of lattice elements; for equivalences, rankings and binary relations, such cover enumerators can be obtained from the `LatticeCoverEnumerators` class.
+* For other increasing or decreasing monotone functions, use the `FixedPointEnumerator` class to enumerate fixed points.
+You also have to supply appropriate enumerators of lower covers of lower or upper covers of lattice elements; for equivalences, rankings and binary relations, such cover enumerators can be obtained from the `CoverEnumerators` class.

 #### ch.ethz.sn.visone3.algorithms (networks-api module)